Name: Nigel Bond

 Early career

-As an amateur Nigel consistently managed to impress, notably reaching the final of the English Championship in 1986, losing out to Gary Wilkinson.
-Over the new few seasons he claimed a number of titles, as well as finishing as runner up in three major pro-am events.
-In 1989 he went one better in the English Amateur Championship, defeating Barry Pinches to take the title before beating Ian Black in the professional ticket play-offs to earn a place on the main tour.
+As an amateur Nigel consistently managed to impress, notably reaching the final of the English Amateur Championship in 1986 where he lost out to Gary Wilkinson.
+Over the coming years he was to claim a number of titles, as well as finishing as runner up in three major pro-am events.

 Pro career

 It did not take Nigel long to make an impact as a pro as he reached the last 64 in his first event before reaching the semi-finals of the 1989 BCE International where he would lose out to Stephen Hendry.
-With a quarter-final in the European Open and a run to the last 16 of the Dubai Classic also to his name he ended his first season in an impressive 39th position.
+With a quarter-final in the European Open and a run to the last 16 of the Dubai Classic also to his name, he ended his first season in an impressive 39th position.

 Indeed the following year was to be a similar story, again reaching the quarter-finals at the Crucible before losing out to Hendry, 13-8 this time.
-The most notable element of this run however was his amazing comeback from 2-9 in the first round against Cliff Thorburn to win the match 10-9, undoubtedly one of the all-time great comebacks at the Crucible.
+The most notable story of this run however was his amazing comeback from 2-9 in the first round against Cliff Thorburn to win the match 10-9, undoubtedly one of the all-time great comebacks at the Crucible.

 World final

 It was to be the 1995 World Championship where he was to have his best ever run at the title however.
 In the first round he beat the up and coming Stephen Lee in a close match before edging Alan McManus to make his third successive quarter-final.
-This time it indeed proved to be third time lucky as he beat Wilkinson 13-7 and before moving on to defeat Andy Hicks in the semi-final 16-11.
-Through to his first world final he faced none other than (you guessed it), Stephen Hendry, by now a four time champion at the Crucible.
-Unfortunately for Nigel it was not to be third time lucky this time as he lost out to the Scot for the third year in a row in Sheffield, 18-9.
+This time it indeed proved to be third time lucky as he beat Wilkinson 13-7 before moving on to defeat Andy Hicks in the semi-final 16-11.

 British Open glory

 Although he lost out in that match, the confidence he took from the tournament helped him to a terrific start to the 1995/6 season, reaching the final of the Thailand Classic, as well as the quarter-finals of the UK Championship.
-His real moment of glory was to come at the British Open however; one of the most exciting matches ever to be televised on SkySports.
+His real moment of glory was to come at the British Open however; one of the most exciting matches ever to be televised on Sky Sports.
 After a long match against John Higgins it all came down to the deciding frame that Nigel amazingly managed to win on the final black having required a snooker.
-Another good run at the World Championship before once again losing out to Hendry in the semi-finals was to follow and overall his results were strong enough to elevate him to a career high ranking of 5th.
+Another good run at the World Championship before once again losing out to Hendry in the semi-finals was to follow and overall his results were strong enough to elevate him to a career high ranking of fifth.

 1996/7 was to be a mixed season as although he excelled in the invitational events, winning the Malta Grand Prix and reaching the semi-finals of the B&H Masters, his results on the ranking circuit were less impressive.
 The highlight was a run to the final of the Thailand Open where he lost out to Peter Ebdon, before Stephen Lee gained his revenge in the first round of the 1997 World Championship.
 With the ranking points from his 1995 final coming off, Nigel’s ranking was to drop to 8th position.